-- Scar Tissue
+- Deep Tissue

-Swedish: is general systematic massage of the soft tissues of the body to induce a state of deep relaxation.
+A general systematic massage of the soft tissues of the body to induce a state of deep relaxation.
 It typically includes long gliding movements, kneading, compression and other familiar, non-invasive manipulations.

-Deep Tissue: releases chronic patterns of tension in the body.
+Releases chronic patterns of tension in the body.
 Slow strokes and deep compression on contracted areas (both by following and going across the grain of the muscles, tendons and fascia) are techniques of deep tissue massage.
 It is called deep tissue, because it also focuses on the deeper layers of muscle tissue.

 A comprehensive program of soft tissue manipulation techniques that balance the central nervous system (brain, spinal column and nerves) with the structure and form of the musculoskeletal system.
 NMT is based on neurological laws that explain how the central nervous system maintains homeostatic balance.
 These same laws dictate how the central nervous system initiates pain response.

 and emotional well-being of both mother and fetus.
 Various forms of massage therapy may be applied throughout pregnancy as well as during labor and the postpartum period.